Teaching Half Steps and Whole Steps to Piano Students

 Neighborhood Notes games with music note flashcards

-Neighborhood Notes was our April 2024 Music Game Club membership game.
+Neighborhood Notes was our April 2024 Game of the Month.

 But there’s more!